plusworx/gmindocs/batch_commands.md

 * **batch-undelete** (bundelete, bund)
 * **batch-update** (bupdate, bupd)

-batch-delete, batch-manage, batch-move and batch-undelete can all accept input data from pipes.
+Batch commands can accept input data from pipes as well as CSV files and Google Sheets.
 This means that you can do things like:

 `gmin ls user -a primaryemail -q orgunitpath=/TestOU | jq '.users[] | .primaryEmail' -r | gmin bdel user`